kornicameister/EST-AngularBestPractices/PLAN.md

   * display single todo
   * create it
   * delete it

+   Checkpoint question: How to accomplish being generic:
+    * use single state, controllerProvider and templateUrl as a function
+    * or
+    * define another abstract state
+     * question is > Are those views really so different ?

    Participant will get a walk through the best practices for creating ui-router based single page application.
    Following items will be learned: